nyreehinton/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: Artificial Intelligence Reshaping the Meaning of “White-collar Employment”
-    text: "As\_organizations reassess how AI can revolutionize their business models, many have made sweeping workforce reductions—including my own role.
-Yet I see this shift as an *opportunity* rather than a setback. \n\n\nI’m looking to help a forward-thinking company harness the power of AI for data governance, product insights, and fintech innovation.
-If you’re seeking someone who can align emerging technology with strategic goals—and drive real value in the face of industry transformation—let’s connect!\n"
+    text: "<div style=\"text-align: left\">As\_organizations reassess how AI can revolutionize their business models, many have made sweeping workforce reductions—including my own role.
+Yet I see this shift as an *opportunity* rather than a setback.</div>\n\n<div style=\"text-align: left\">I’m looking to help a forward-thinking company harness the power of AI for data governance, product insights, and fintech innovation.
+If you’re seeking someone who can align emerging technology with strategic goals—and drive real value in the face of industry transformation—let’s connect!</div>\n\n"
     actions:
       - label: LinkedIn
         url: 'https://www.linkedin.com/in/nyree-hinton'